-We aim to inspire all children to take part in physical activity, challenge themselves and achieve their full potential.
-We strive to provide opportunities for children to experience sporting events, where they can further develop our school values of respect, responsibility and aspirations.
+We intend to inspire all children to take part in physical activity, challenge themselves and achieve their full potential.

 At Sea Mills Primary School, our Physical Education programme embraces the aims and beliefs shared by the national curriculum.

 - develop competence to excel in a broad range of physical activities

 - are physically active for sustained periods of time